 Building upon the success of the DwarfLab Dwarf II, the Dwarf 3 is a bit larger and offers state-of-the-art hardware upgrades, which include optics, sensors and increased processing power.
-Promoted as "the world's most portable observatory," it remains the physically smallest and lightest smart telescope available.
-Its refractor optical design features an apochromatic telephoto lens with a periscope mechanism, a 35 mm aperture, 150 mm focal length and an f/4.3 focal ratio.
+Its refractor optical design features a 6-element apochromatic telephoto lens with a periscope mechanism, a 35 mm aperture, 150 mm focal length and an f/4.3 focal ratio.
 The wide lens aperture is 3.4 mm and its focal length is 6.7 mm.

 Automatic setup simplifies astrophotography of the Milky Way, galaxies, nebulae, Sun and Moon.
-The dual color cameras accommodate exposure times of up to 60 seconds.
-Shooting modes include Photo, Video Astro, Pano, Burst and Timelapse.
-The 35 mm telephoto lens gathers double the light of the Dwarf II and the Sony IMX678 sensor has 2 mm pixels, which is a size increase of more than 90%.
+The dual color cameras accommodate exposure times of up to 90 seconds telephoto/30 seconds wide-angle for the Dwarf mini and 60 seconds telephoto for the Dwarf 3.
+Shooting modes include Photo, Video, Astronomy, Burst and Time-lapse.
+The Dwarf 3's 35 mm telephoto lens gathers double the light of the Dwarf II and the Sony IMX678 sensor has 2.0 mm pixels, which is a size increase of more than 90%.
+The Dwarf mini uses a Sony IMX662 image sensor with 2.9 mm pixels.
 Four image formats are supported: PNG, JPG, FITS and TIFF.
-128 GB of eMMC storage is included.
+Storage capacity of the Dwarf 3 is 128 GB and 64 GB for the Dwarf mini.

 Your smart device functions as both the eyepiece and the telescope's control center.
-Images are landscape-oriented with a telephoto resolution of 3840 x 2160 and a wide-angle resolution of 1920 x 1080, resulting in fields of view of 2.95° x 1.66° x 3.38° diagonal and 40.48° x 30.36° x 50.6° diagonal, respectively.
+Images are landscape-oriented with a telephoto resolution of 3840 x 2160 and a wide-angle resolution of 1920 x 1080, resulting in fields of view of 2.95° x 1.66° x 3.38° diagonal and 40.48° x 30.36° x 50.6° diagonal, respectively, with rotation angles of 240° lens/340° base, for the Dwarf 3.
+For the Dwarf mini, resolution is 1920 x 1080 with fields of view of 2.14° x 1.20° x 2.45° diagonal telephoto and 45.06° x 25.93° x 50.59° diagonal wide-angle, with 225° lens/360° base rotation angles.

 One-click shooting simplifies the process yet every aspect can be precisely controlled manually.
 Use the Schedule Shooting feature for fully autonomous astroimaging sessions and either create a plan from scratch or select an object from the built-in Sky Atlas, which suggests the best targets daily.
 Background imaging continues if the app is minimized or closed.

 Complementary post-processing features automatically enhance images.
 MegaStack enables you to select and combine the best frames captured during multi-night observations to produce a single, highly detailed image.
 Faint objects, like distant galaxies and nebulae, benefit the most from this process.
 Striking improvements in contrast, detail and color of deep-sky photos are achievable with Stellar Studio, which uses AI for noise reduction.
-Al is also used for stitching blend of scenery to create gigapixel panoramas.
+AI is also used for stitching blend of scenery to create gigapixel panoramas.

 Image Credit: DwarfLab